 There are a few common species of ants that plague the lives of UK homeowners.

 The Argentine ant is not typical for Europe, but, as reported, these ferocious insects have been establishing themselves in the UK.
 Note that it is an invasive species.
-These ants will set up their colonies in the ground, in cracks in concrete walls, in the spaces between timber fixtures and structures, even among people’s belongings in residential properties.
+These ants will set up their colonies in the ground, cracks in concrete walls, spaces between timber fixtures and structures, and even among people’s belongings in residential properties.
 This species prefers to also settle close to water sources.

 In any case, you can follow the general steps below: